upils/blog/content/posts/delve-debug.md

 ## Debug

 After confirming a bunch of tests were failing the same way, I picked `TestRecursiveStructure` randomly and decided to debug it.
-To so so, I used... delve.
+To do so, I used... delve.

 ```bash
 schroot -c mantic-amd64 -u root